MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/packetmon/packetmon-vibranium.md

 ## Packet analysis and formatting

-PacketMon generates log files in ETL format.
+Packet Monitor generates log files in ETL format.
 There are multiple ways to format the etl file for analysis:

 - Convert the log to text format (the default option), and analyze it with text editor tool like TextAnalysisTool.NET.
 Packet data will be displayed in TCPDump format.
 Follow the guide below to learn how to analyze the output in the text file.
 - Convert the log to PCAPNG format to analyze it using [Wireshark](https://osgwiki.com/wiki/PacketMon%27s_WireShark_(Pcapng_Format)_Support)*